 This program is for adults who have been away from secondary school at least four years.
-The A.S. degree is awarded upon satisfactory completion of no fewer than 64 credit hours of work selected from the various disciplines of the College.
-It allows adults great flexibility to select their own college courses according to their own interests within six broadly defined educational categories: communication; history; humanities; mathematics, science, and technology; social science; and electives.
+The A.S. degree is awarded upon satisfactory completion of no fewer than 60 credit hours of work selected from the various disciplines of the College.
+It allows adults great flexibility to select their own college courses according to their own interests within six broadly defined educational categories: communication; business and public policy; humanities; mathematics, science, and technology; social science; and electives.
 Six to twelve college credits are required in each of these areas.
 The program meets the State-mandated general education distribution requirements for the Associate in Science Degree.

 Many college courses have prerequisites.
-These prerequisites must be met before taking more advanced courses.
+These prerequisites must be met before taking more advanced courses..

-Upon successful completion of all program requirements, graduates will be
+Upon successful completion of all program requirements, graduates will be able to:

-- Communicate orally, in writing, and in electronic form. - Use technology and library resources for independent learning and research. - Compare and contrast the history and culture of the West in relation to its development in America and to the world. - Explain the business culture of America, our political system, its history, and the American role in the world community. - · Analyze the economic forces shaping all human societies. - Compare and contrast American art, drama, music, literature, and the other humanities to other cultures. - Analyze the ethical implications of institutional policies and individual practices. - Discuss the findings of the natural sciences and their applications to practical problem - Utilize college-level algebra and statistics to solve problems in the sciences and practical life. - · Utilize the knowledge of psychology and sociology to analyze the human personality and its impact on social behavior and the learning process.
+- Communicate orally, in writing, and in electronic form. - Use technology and library resources for independent learning and research. - Compare and contrast the history and culture of the West in relation to its development in America and to the world. - Explain the business culture of America, our political system, its history, and the American role in the world community. - Analyze the economic forces shaping all human societies. - Compare and contrast art, drama, music, literature, and the other humanities within both the American and the world setting. - Analyze the ethical implications of institutional policies and individual practices. - Discuss the findings of the natural sciences and their applications to practical problem - Utilize college-level algebra and statistics to solve problems in the sciences and practical life. - Utilize the knowledge of psychology and sociology to analyze the human personality and its impact on social behavior and the learning process.